 She knew she had to do something.
 Springing into action with impulsive thoughts, she moved out from behind the garbage bin.
 With scattered thoughts, she hadn’t been paying attention to her surroundings, knocking over a trash bag and giving away her location, she wished that she had stayed inside the club.

 The broad shoulders under the crisp white shirt became tense.
 The man stood deathly still as he kept the gun pointed at the man on the ground.

 She held her breath when he began to turn around.
 Her palms were clammy and her breathing was laboured.

-When silver pools met her green orbs, her breath hitched— and she felt her blood run cold as a dangerous smirk made it’s away across his face.
+When silver pools met her black orbs, her breath hitched— and she felt her blood run cold as a dangerous smirk made it’s away across his face.